jankaszel/hyperwell-thesis/chapters/study.md

 * Explore their personal experiences with the sessions; how did they perceive the collaboration in an online & offline way
   * How did they experience the collaborativ environment in regard to their own thoughts?

+_TODO:_ Qualitative and quantitative feedback, implicit as well as explicit---meaning the qualitative feedback from surveys, as well as the technical analytics.

+_TODO:_ Emphasize the trade-off of controlling the session versus generating creative input (and simulating the class environment).

 _TODO:_ It became a collaborative venture between Chiara and me, and resulted in an open publication as well as a blog post on the Pelagios blog, with an emphasis on using Recogito in the classroom.

 In the following, I present the study in its entirety.
 First, in @sec:study:framework, I will introduce the fundamental study framework that consistent of two distinct sessions, during which participants were asked to collaborate within Recogito.
 During each sessions, participants actions have been tracked digitally and stored in a database.
 This allowed us to reconstruct each participants' workflow afterwards.
 The actual setting of the study with brief summaries of both sessions is outlined in @sec:study:setting.
 Finally, I present the results in @sec:study:results.